yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The +Add classification button is highlighted in the toolbar.](media/ads-data-discovery-and-classification-add-classification-button.png "Data Discovery & Classification")

-5. Quickly expand the **Sensitivity label** field, and review the various built-in labels you can choose from.
-You can also add your own labels, should you desire.
+5. Quickly expand the **Sensitivity label** field, and review the various built-in labels from which you can choose.
+You can also add custom labels, should you desire.

     ![The list of built-in Sensitivity labels is displayed.](media/ads-data-discovery-and-classification-sensitivity-labels.png "Data Discovery & Classification")